 Down to the details

 Whether it be the material used, the quality of the product, or the positioning, every decision makes a difference.
-An audiophile is quite similar to a wine connoisseur or a sports fanatic.
-They know everything about the setup, and playing around with the tiniest of changes can make the biggest difference in sound production.
+Having a good understanding of your studio setup means you can start playing around with small changes and see how it affects your sound production.

 Whether the studio is in a professional environment or you are looking to take music lessons inside your home, it’s worth considering putting in the effort to create a seamless space.
 Not everything has to be tackled at once.
 Little by little, it can make a big difference.